Skip to content

 To demonstrate some of the concepts we will make a simple counter application.
 It shows the current count and has two buttons to increment and decrement it.

 One of the best practises when working with Formula is to first think what the UI needs for rendering and what actions the user will be able to take.
-This concept is called a RenderModel and is represented by a Kotlin data class.
+This concept is called an Output and is represented by a Kotlin data class.

-Render Model is an immutable representation of your view.
-It will be used to update Android views.
+Output is an immutable representation of your view.
+It will be used to update the UI.
 Typically, it will also contain event listeners that will be invoked when user interacts with the UI.

 val count: String,